mahaley22/Uncertainty-Sampling/index.md

 ## Some interesting examples

 Its interesting to note sometimes which individual words/tokens will have high uncertainty, often indicating where the translation went awry.
 This is often indicated by the "runner-up" (2nd highest scoring) translation for that token.
-This could be of help for humans in the loop correcting these translations, for example.
+This could be of help for humans in the loop correcting these translations using a manual interface, for example.
 Thus the "wrong" results are at least somewhat explainable.
+Also, can knowing more about the model confusion infoitself to try different things, like in this case increase the beam width?

 You can use the [editor on GitHub](https://github.com/mahaley22/Uncertainty-Sampling/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.